BIDS/repro-case-studies/case-studies/benmarwick.md

+##### Title

+Using R and related tools for reproducible research in archaeology

 ##### Introduction

-My name is Ben Marwick, and I am an Assistant Professor of archaeology in the Department of Anthropology at the University of Washington.
+My name is Ben Marwick, and I am an Associate Professor of archaeology in the Department of Anthropology at the University of Washington, and a Senoir Research Scientist at the University of Wollongong.
 My research interests include human-environment adaptations during the Pleistocene in Southeast Asia and Australia.
 My colleagues and I work with stone artefacts, organic and geological remains to understand past human behaviours and their environmental contexts.
 My narrative here is an amalgam of several recent projects focused on understanding prehistoric hunter-gatherer behaviour.

-In the context of this case study, reproducibility refers to computational reproducibility, which means enabling other people to combine the code and data that we produce to obtain the same statistical results and data visualizations that we present in our publication.
+In the context of this case study, reproducibility refers to computational reproducibility, which means enabling other researchers and students to combine the code and data that we produce to obtain the same statistical results and data visualizations that we present in our publication.
 I also expect that the code could be used for empirical reproducibility, where our code is applied to a new dataset to generate substantively similar results to our published results.

 ##### Workflow diagram

-My workflow diagram is enclosed as a PDF and also online here:
+My workflow diagram is enclosed as a PDF and the editable source file can be found online here:

 https://drive.draw.io/#G0B06w3axv7XKTZW5UdksxMlZkYVU